 If you’re interested in wacky architecture or just some titillation by osmosis, take a walk around the famed Love Hotel Hill in the Dogenzaka area.
 Comparison shop, dodge the guys trying to attract customers to peep shows and “soap lands” (aka sexy massage parlors), and marvel at the cool old coffee shops and bars that are stuck back there in between.
 One thing though—if you’re actually looking to partake of a room, give our guide to love hotels a read first.
 Not all Casablancas are equal.

 Hungry but hopelessly broke?
 Duck into a depachika–a department store basement–where the food hall is found.
-Bakeries, sushi shops, wine sellers, takoyaki grillerr—the temptations are endless.
+Bakeries, sushi shops, wine sellers, takoyaki griller—the temptations are endless.
 Luckily, some stalls offer samples, and with a little perseverance you can graze your way to a hearty snack, if not a full meal.
 A few spots to try are Tokyu Food Show right under Shibuya Station, Seibu’s Food Hall, and Hikarie’s ShinQs Food.
+If you have some cash (but not much) then here are a handful of affordable lunch spots with sets under ¥1,000.

 Have your own favorite free haunts in the hood?
 Tell us about other things to do in Shibuya in the comments!
-Looking to explore other parts of Tokyo?
-Check out our post on 10 Free Things to do in Harajuku or Shinjuku too, and of course our mega list of 101 things to do in Tokyo.
+If you’re not done yet, why not combine your Shibuya explorations with a DIY walking tour, add some extra sights like Shibuya 109 or check out some other articles like 10 Free Things to do in Harajuku or Shinjuku too, and of course our mega list of 101 things to do in Tokyo.

 Bonus: If you happen to be in town near the end of October then you’ve got to stick around for Halloween in Shibuya—it’s a whole other level of crazy.